gokerDEV/parking/README.md

 ## 💡 Why This Exists

-> "I’ve registered domains over the years for meaningful or experimental ideas.
+> "I've registered domains over the years for meaningful or experimental ideas.
-> Instead of letting them expire silently, I’m listing them openly with context, purpose, and story."
+> Instead of letting them expire silently, I'm listing them openly with context, purpose, and story."

 This system:
 - Makes each domain independently discoverable